-- ½ to ¾ tsp ginger garlic paste or grated ginger or minced garlic
+- ¾ tsp ginger garlic paste or grated ginger or minced garlic

 - salt as needed

-- 2 to 3 tbsps Green chutney (link in step by step method) or any chutney
+- 2 to 3 tbsps Green chutney or any sauce

 How to make the recipe

-Lightly sprinkle the rolling area and dough ball with flour.
+Lightly sprinkle the rolling area and the dough ball with flour.

 1. Steam or boil potatoes.
 I used 1 large potato, washed, peeled and cubed.
 I steamed in pressure cooker until just done.